 Water Redress Scheme

-WATRS has been designed to complement the mediation and investigation roles of the Consumer Council for Water (CCWater).
-If CCWater is unable to settle a customer’s dispute, WATRS will provide a final resolution that is binding upon water and sewage companies.
+WATRS has been designed to complement the mediation and investigation roles of the Consumer Council for Water (CCW).
+If CCW is unable to settle a customer’s dispute, WATRS will provide a final resolution that is binding upon water and sewage companies.
 This needs to be done within six months from the date of the CCW closure letter.

 WATRS is an adjudication service based entirely on documentary evidence.
 The appointed Adjudicator will only consider the evidence submitted by the customer and the company and will have no direct contact with the parties to ensure full independence and impartiality.

 In reaching their decision, the Adjudicator will consider all relevant law (such as The Water Industry Act 1991 and The Water Supply and Sewerage Services (Customer Service Standards) Regulations 2008), the company’s terms and conditions, the Guaranteed Standards Scheme (GSS) and what is most fair and reasonable in light of the circumstances.